-The 2013/14 - 2015/16 Transportation Investment Corporation Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act, the BC Reporting Principles, and the 2013/14 - 2015/16 Crown Corporation Service Plan Guidelines.
+The 2013/14 - 2015/16 Transportation Investment Corporation Revised Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act, the BC Reporting Principles, and the 2013/14 - 2015/16 Crown Corporation Service Plan Guidelines.
 The plan is consistent with government's strategic priorities and its fiscal plan.
 The Board is accountable for the contents of the plan, including what has been included and how it has been reported.

-All significant assumptions, policy decisions, events and identified risks as of December 31, 2012 have been considered in preparing the plan.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.
 Performance measures are consistent with TI Corp's mandate and goals, and focus on aspects critical to the corporation's performance.
 Targets in the plan have been determined based on an assessment of TI Corp's operating environment, forecasting assumptions and risks.